 Initiative Responsible Person(s) Performance Indicators Due Date What is the name of the initiative?
 Who is responsible for overseeing successful implementation of the initiative?
 How will we know we achieved our goal and what will success look like?
 When will it be completed?
-Organization n-wide Initiatives Continue to educate employees about Staff Development Continue to track training completion Continuous classification-specific training Document increase in attendance Review quarterly Create online Informal mentoring toolkit for Supervisors/Managers Workforce & Recruitment Planning Unit Continue to track Individual Development Plan (Std.
+Organization-wide Initiatives Continue to educate employees about Staff Development Continue to track training completion Continuous classification-specific training Document increase in attendance Review quarterly Create online Informal mentoring toolkit for Supervisors/Managers Recruitment & Workforce Planning Unit Continue to track Individual Development Plan (Std.
 637) submissions Continuous Senior Personnel Specialist Document increase in Std.
 637 submissions Review quarterly Staff to Leadership Initiatives Increase marketing for the Leadership Challenge Staff Development Continue to track training completion Continuous training Document increase in attendance Review yearly

 Initiative Responsible Person(s) Performance Indicators Due Date What is the name of the initiative?
 Who is responsible for overseeing successful implementation of the initiative?
 How will we know we achieved our goal and what will success look like?
 When will it be completed?
-Leaders as Ma anagers Initiatives Formal Mentoring Program Workforce & Recruitment Planning Unit Program development Implementation РМО Participation Leaders as Executives Initiatives Transition Binders Workforce & Recruitment Planning Unit PMO Departmental SME Create a transition binder for each Executive role General Manager Signature Print Name Date Date Chief, Human Resources Signature Print Name Date
+Leaders as Ma anagers Initiatives Formal Mentoring Program Recruitment & Program development December Workforce Planning Unit Implementation 2022 РМО Participation Leaders as Executives Initiatives Transition Binders Recruitment & Workforce Planning Unit Create a transition binder for each Executive role December 2022 РМО Departmental SME DocuSigned by: William Davidson will iam Davidson 2/7/2022 Genefal4Manager Signature Print Name Date DocuSigned by: Stachia Lueth Stac hia Lueth 2/7/2022 Chief, Piùl h tan c Resources Signature Print Name Date